State of the Union 2020: Watch Pres. Trump's SOTU speech live

-WASHINGTON -- Stepping to the dais in extraordinary times, President Donald Trump on Tuesday will deliver his State of the Union address on the eve of his likely impeachment acquittal and in the aftermath of the chaotic first votes of the race to replace him.
+WASHINGTON -- Stepping before the nation in extraordinary times, President Donald Trump on Tuesday will extol the "Great American Comeback" as he delivers his State of the Union address on the eve of his likely impeachment acquittal and in the aftermath of the chaotic first votes of the race to replace him.

-The first president to run for reelection after being impeached, Trump aimed to use his nationally-televised speech to lay out his record as the rationale for a second term amid suspense about whether he would address the charges against him.
-He will speak from the well of the House of Representatives, on the opposite side of the Capitol from where the Senate one day later is expected to acquit him largely along party lines.
+The first president to run for reelection after being impeached, Trump will argue that the nation's economic success is the chief rationale for a second term, according to speech excerpts released by the White House in advance.
+The main suspense was whether he would address the charges against him.

 You can watch the SOTU livestream on this station's website.
 On television, ABC's primetime coverage of the 2020 State of the Union will start at 9 p.m.
 ET/8 p.m.
 CT/6 p.m.
 PT.